The previous list of Essential Questions

 - Was the treatment of Japanese Americans during World War II justified or an unfortunate setback for democracy?

-- Should the US employ atomic (nuclear) weapons to defeat its enemies in war?
-(President Truman’s decision to drop the atom bomb on Japan)
+- Should the US employ nuclear weapons to defeat its enemies in war?

 - Could the United States have done more to prevent the Holocaust?

-- Was World War II a “good war?”
-Or: Was World War II justified by its results?
+- Was World War II a “good war”?
+Was World War II justified by its results?

 - Was the Cold War inevitable?